David-G96/David-G96.github.io/content/posts/go-at-a-glance/index.md

 - [x] Built-in concurrency and a robust standard library
 - [x] Large ecosystem of partners, communities, and tools

-Also, according to Stack Overflow and TIOBE, Go is popular(even greater than Pascal, SQL, and Rust!) and widely admired(23.1%) among developers.
+Also, according to Stack Overflow and TIOBE, Go is popular (even more than Pascal, SQL, and Rust!) and widely admired (23.1%) among developers.

 ![2024 Stack Overflow Developer Survey](stackoverflow-2024.png)
 ![November 2025 TIOBE index](tiobe-nov-2025.png)